kristjanjansen/webp/README.md

 |Opera Mini   |WebP      |WebP          |WebP           |WebP unscaled     |
 |IE9          |WebP+JPG  |JPG           |JPG            |JPG               |
 |IE8          |WebP?+JPG |JPG           |JPG            |JPG               |

+Summary:
+* Although Opera Mini Modernizr tests can not be trusted, it supports WebP with no problems.
+Image scaling / centering needs extra work.
+* img fallback works but causes browsers to load **both** WebP and JPG that renders the method pretty useless.
+* background-image fallback works best but can cause issues with production / content side.

 ### Using custom image